leighton-digital/eventnet/README.md

 ## Using the Jest Schema Matcher

-When installed the Jest JSONschema matcher will be available to use.
+When installed, the Jest JSONschema matcher will be available to use.

 ```Typescript
 import * as EventSpec from "../../jsonSpecs/someSchema-v1.json";
 ```

-Importantly, this can be from a shared/published NPM module
+Importantly, this can be from a shared/published NPM module.

 ```Typescript
 import * as EventSpec from "../../node_modules/@something/event-catalogue/events/orderCreated/someSchema-v1.json";
 ```

-Then use the schema to assert against a captured event.
+Then, use the schema to assert against a captured event.

 ```Typescript
 expect(singleMessage).toMatchJsonSchema(EventSpec);